West Palm Beach Retail Theft and Shoplifting Attorney David W. Olson

 A conviction for retail theft can potentially result in a misdemeanor or a felony, depending on the value of the stolen goods and the accused’s prior criminal background.
 In Florida, retail theft, often referred to as shoplifting, has a broad statutory definition, discussed below.
 If you were charged with petit retail theft, felony retail theft or other theft charges, it is crucial to retain an attorney who will pursue the most favorable resolution possible.

-Attorney David W. Olson has more than 30 years experience successfully representing clients charged with serious felonies and misdemeanors, including retail theft, grand theft, petit theft, drug offenses, DUI, assault, computer crimes, juvenile matters, sex offenses and more.
+Attorney David W. Olson has more than 30 years of experience successfully representing clients charged with serious felonies and misdemeanors, including retail theft, grand theft, petit theft, drug offenses, DUI, assault, computer crimes, juvenile matters, sex offenses and more.
 Attorney Olson offers a complimentary case review.

 Florida Retail Theft Statute 812.015